xuqi220/MUD/README.md

 ### Prefomance
-The performance of Baselines and our model EJudge are as follows.
+The performance of baselines and our model EJudge are as follows.
 ![Alt text](./pic/fig-6.png)

 ### Evaluation on CAIL2018